How do I make a booking?

 Medicare – Chronic Disease Management (CDM) Items

-Sydney Speech Clinic is registered with Medicare (under the Allied Health Initiative) to provide speech pathology services to those who meet the Medicare requirements.
-A GP Management Plan under The Chronic Disease Management (CDM) initiative entitles eligible recipients to up to 5 sessions with a Speech Pathologist (per calendar year) that are partially covered by Medicare.
+Sydney Speech Clinic is registered with Medicare (under the Allied Health Initiative) to provide speech pathology and Occuptional Therapy services to those who meet the Medicare requirements.
+A GP Management Plan under The Chronic Disease Management (CDM) initiative entitles eligible recipients to up to 5 sessions (per calendar year) that are partially covered by Medicare.
 A GP is responsible for determining whether an individual is eligible to receive a CDM Plan and the paperwork for a GP management plan is necessary before you can start to claim via this service.

 A useful information sheet for GPs from Speech Pathology Australia (SPA) can be downloaded here:

 Therapy services provided by us will need to be paid in full and then we can process your Medicare rebate for you using our practice management software.
-Each of the 5 CDM sessions attract a rebate of $52.95 from Medicare (up to date as from April 2016).
-In general, those eligible will have a chronic condition (present for longer than 6 months) and complex care needs that require ongoing care from a multidisciplinary team consisting of their GP and at least two health care providers (e.g. speech pathologist, occupational therapist, audiologist, psychologist).
+Each of the 5 CDM sessions attract a rebate of approximately $54 from Medicare (up to date as of March 2022) although this may be more if you have reached the safety net.
+In general, those eligible for a CDM plan will have a chronic condition (present for longer than 6 months) and complex care needs that require ongoing care from a multidisciplinary team consisting of their GP and at least two health care providers (e.g. speech pathologist, occupational therapist, audiologist, psychologist).